18 Festivals in Thailand That You Must Experience!

 Source

 The water festival is a national holiday that marks the Thai New Year.
 It takes place on the 13th of April every year, although festivities stretch for at least a week.
 This is a festival where people clean their houses, pour water over Buddha statues, and drench each other to symbolize cleaning away sins of the past year.
-They also pay tribute to elderly members of the family and their ancestry.
+The festival is widely known for its culture of engaging in water fights with the use of water guns and balloons.
 It is celebrated all across the country, although the biggest festivities can be seen in Chiang Mai, Phuket, and Bangkok.
-Streets are cordoned off in favor of massive parades and dance performances, and many regions crown a Miss Songkran every year.
 Before the water celebrations, Thai people first visit temples to thank god for the past year and pray for good fortune in the year to come.

 4. Chinese New Year